nanjingboy/assets/README.md

 ### Assets:

-Assets is a assets Manager for PHP.
+Assets is a assets manager for PHP.

 ### Getting Started: